Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Concentration of a random vector of a normed vector space

 In the preamble, we presented the resolvent as the convenient object that one wants to study to get some insight into the spectrum of the sample covariance of a concentrated random vector.
 Given a matrix $X\in \mathcal{M}_{p,n}$ and a positive real number $z>0$, recall that the resolvent $Q_S$ of the sample covariance matrix $S=\frac1nXX^T$ is defined as~:

 We will simply note it $Q$ to lighten the notations.
-Assuming that $X$ is concentrated, we can prove thanks to Proposition~\ref{pro:Concentration_produit_de_vecteurs_d_algebre_optimise} that $S$ is concentrated and consequently that $Q = (S+zI_p)^{-1}$ is concentrated as a $\frac 1 {z^2}$-Lipschitz transformation of $S$.
-That would however imply the appearence of a term $Ce^{-(c n\, \cdot^{q/2}}$ in the concentration function of $Q$ that we can remove if we directly show that $Q$ is a $\frac{2}{\sqrt{z^3n}}$-Lipschitz transformation of $X$.
+Assuming that $X$ is concentrated, we saw in Example~\ref{exe:concentration_covariance_empirique} that $S$ is concentrated and consequently that $Q = (S+zI_p)^{-1}$ is concentrated as a $\frac 1 {z^2}$-Lipschitz transformation of $S$.
+That would however imply the appearance of a term $Ce^{-(c n\, \cdot^{q/2}}$ in the concentration function of $Q$ that we can remove if we directly show that $Q$ is a $\frac{2}{\sqrt{z^3n}}$-Lipschitz transformation of $X$.